txdat/notes/obsidian/engineering/system design/README.md

 		- scalability: fast for single user, but slow under heavy load
 - latency vs throughput
 	- latency: the time to perform action to get result
-	- througput: the number of actions performed per unit of time -> maximum throughput with acceptance latency
+	- throughput: the number of actions performed per unit of time -> maximum throughput with acceptance latency
 - availability vs consistency
 	- CAP theorem